coming September 12 2023, Knopf Canada

 When Hardy disappears into long days and nights as a new recruit, Julia takes a job as editor of the local newspaper, the Observer.
 Interviewing local people to compose a view of the town each week, she gains some understanding of the community’s surface joys and sorrows; meanwhile Hardy is immersed in violence and loss, and Julia can only witness his increasing exhaustion, even his despair.

-The Observer’s powerful and moving stillness gives us a quietly devastating account of intolerable stress—a window into the reality of this time and place, and what it means to keep the peace.
+The Observer’s powerful and moving stillness gives us a window into the reality of this time and place, and what it means to keep the peace.

 An in-depth portrait of a young RCMP officer and his family—the debilitating trauma the job exacts, the silence that accompanies the damage, the soul-quaking isolation.
 It’s also a testament to love, loyalty, duty and patience; the desire to make things right; and the power of bearing witness.
 Endicott’s prose is clean, light, swift.
 Readers will leave this book altered, more compassionate, with a deeper understanding of how power works, and how it fails us.
 LISA MOORE